-A photo of the snake-the logo that is on the album cover itself
+A photo of the snake-the logo that is on the album cover for "Metallica"

 Metallica's black album really catapulted them to super star status

 "Metallica the black album" as it is known by is the one album that really made them the most famous American metal band.
 This album is one of the most underrated works in the band’s career.
 I say this because so many people always expected the band to continue being a thrash metal band and play the fast, staccato style riffs that we heard through the 1980’s.
 But bands have to grow, evolve, and mature.
 And Metallica has done just that.
 You can hear the bass lines by Jason Newsted if you listen closely enough.
 The bass guitar in the band’s previous album And Justice for All was not audible so this is somewhat of a relief for many fans.

 Enter Sandman, Sad But True, and Holier Than Thou really set the tone for the album